omar123487/alx-system_engineering-devops/0x00-shell_basics/README.md

 16-101-clean_emacs - a script that removes all files that end with ~.

 17-102-tree -a script that creates directories in current directories.

+18-103-commas - a script that  list files and directories separated by commas.